Date(s) - 17/09/2021 - 20/09/2021

 • 5 led routes which must be outdoor bolt protected sport climbs.

-*Ensure you download and read the Rock Climbing Instructor handbook available on the Candidate Management System.
+*Ensure you download and read the Rock Climbing Instructor handbook available on the CMS.

 *Ensure you complete your DLOG to provide clear evidence that you have attained the minimum pre-requisite experience